arivera12/BlazorDownloadFile/README.md

 Since version 1.0.6.

-Please updgrade to latest version if you are using older versions.
+Please upgrade to latest version if you are using older versions.

 ## Usage